zgilkerson/azure-pipelines-agent/docs/preview/pipeline.md

   condition: "in(jobs('job1').result, 'succeeded', 'failed', 'canceled', 'skipped')" ....
 ```
 The condition above places an implicit ordering dependency on the completion of `job1`.
 Since all result conditions are mentioned `job2` will always run after the completion of `job1`.
+The presence of the custom condition completely overrides the default behavior of success, configuring this job to run for any result.

 ### Run based on outputs
 ```yaml